-No. It is best that you leave the books on the cart at the centre of the room or leave them at the staff desk.
+No. It is best that you leave the books on the trolley for staff to put back on the shelves in order

-These are for consultation within the library only.
+These are Reference items for consultation within the library only.
 They are distinguished by a yellow sticker on the spine and are shelved near the staff desk.
 We try to have non-circulating copies of the most frequently borrowed titles.

 Dissertations will appear in your normal search results and you can refine your results to only display dissertations.
 You can further refine your results to only display dissertations submitted to IMI that held for consultation in the library.
 These dissertations are available on request and cannot be reproduced, photographed or copied in any way.
 You can expand your range and consult external databases to access dissertations and theses submitted to other institutions.

 You will receive a due date reminder email before the item is due back.
 A link to renew your books will be provided in this email.
 Alternatively, you can renew your book using the Renew my books icon in our Quick Links.
 You can also contact us by phone or by e-mail.
 Renewals are only possible 5 days before the due date.
-You can renew an overdue book but the number of days the book is already overdue will be automatically subtracted from the loan period.
 Renewals are not an option if somebody else has a hold on the book.

-When you find a book in Summon, the main library search interface, click on the icon with three horizontal dots.
+When you find a book you want to place a hold on, click on the icon with three horizontal dots.
 Here you will see a drop-down menu with the option to ‘Place Hold’.
 Once the book is available, you will receive an email ‘Hold Available for Pickup from IMI Library’.
 We will notify you as soon as the book is available and will hold the book for three working days before it is released to the next borrower.
 If you are unable to collect the book in person, you can ask for the book to be posted.
 Include a postal address (this service is only applicable to Ireland).
 See this short video that explains how to place a book on hold.